joseteodoro/simple-wallet-api/readme.md

 ## Testing

-You can testing using maven
+You can test using maven

 ```
 mvn clean test
 ```

-It will run all the junit tests (including integration ones using H2 database).
+It will run all junit tests (including integration ones, using H2 database).

 ## Running the project